johneubank-ai/mcp-gateway-registry/docs/sub-tasks-issue-195-example-agents.md

 - [ ] Clear documentation for building new agents
 - [ ] Integration tests passing
 - [ ] Working demo showing complete workflow
+- [ ] Agent metrics collected and stored in metrics database
+- [ ] Dashboard displays agent popularity, trends, and usage analytics
+- [ ] Discovery and usage patterns tracked and visualized

 ## Related
 - Main Issue: #195 - Add A2A Protocol Support to Registry